mccombspj/kurumastories/content/isuzu/bellett/CG-RI-Isuzu-Bellett-1600GTR-1969.md

-The springs also feel stiff on unpaved country roads, where there is some bouncing, but it's not enough to upset your stomach, and the ride quality isn't so bad as to be a cause fpr concern.
+The springs also feel stiff on unpaved country roads, where there is some bouncing, but it's not enough to upset your stomach, and the ride quality isn't so bad as to be a cause for concern.
 The Bellett has always had a good ride on rough roads, and while the kickback, noise, and vibration give a bad initial impression, this probably won't be a big deal for people considering buying a GTR.
 On gravel roads, the differential lock is effective and prevents one-wheel spin.
 This differential lock was previously an option on the GT.